The best literary fiction books to read right now

 by Cormac McCarthy

 A sunken jet.
 Nine passengers.
 A missing body.
 The Passenger is the story of a salvage diver, haunted by loss, afraid of the watery deep, pursued for a conspiracy beyond his understanding, and longing for a death he cannot reconcile with God.
-The first of two eagerly anticipated novels from literary great Cormac McCarthy The Passenger is followed by Stella Maris – both are too good to be missed.
+The first of two novels published in 2022 by literary great Cormac McCarthy, The Passenger is followed by Stella Maris – both are too good to be missed.

 The Women Could Fly